allefeld/htcondor-matlab/README.md

 which has to be accessible from all HTCondor machines.

-## Usage
+## Example

 The code for creating and submitting a cluster of jobs has the following form:

     clusterHandle = condorCreateCluster;
-    for i = 1 : 10
+    for i = 1 : 16
         condorAddJob(clusterHandle, @exampleJob, {i}, 1)
     end
     condorSubmitCluster(clusterHandle)

-In this example, the resulting cluster consists of 10 jobs, where each job runs `exampleJob(i)` with values of `i` from 1 to 10.
-The job function used here is included as `exampleJob.m` with *htcondor-matlab*.
-It takes a number as argument and returns its square; unless the number is a prime, in which case an error is thrown.
+In this example, the resulting cluster consists of 16 jobs, where each job runs `exampleJob(i)` with values of `i` from 1 to 16.
+The job function used here is included as `exampleJob.m` with *htcondor-matlab*; it takes a number as argument and returns its square.

+## Usage

+A __cluster is created__ by

+    clusterHandle = condorCreateCluster(description);

-`clusterHandle` is a string of the form `cluster#` where `#` is a sequential number starting from 0.
-The handle is assigned when the __cluster is created__ with
+The cluster is assigned a handle, which is a string of the form `cluster#` where `#` is a sequential number starting from 0.
+It is used to identify the cluster to all other functions.
+The cluster can be given a descriptive label, but one is automatically generated if the argument is omitted.

-    clusterHandle = condorCreateCluster(description)

-It is used to identify the cluster to all other functions. `description` is a string describing the cluster; it is automatically generated when omitted.

-A __job is defined__ and added to a cluster by
+A __job is added__ to a cluster by

     condorAddJob(clusterHandle, jobFun, argIn, numArgOut)

-`jobFun` is the function handle of the job function; it can reference an m-file (including private) as well as an anonymous, local, or nested function.
+`jobFun` is the function handle of the Matlab job function; it can reference an m-file (including private) as well as an anonymous, local, or nested function.
 `argIn` is a cell array containing the arguments to be passed to the job function, and `numArgOut` is the number of its output arguments.